oplS17projects/Hermes/README.md

 ### Evaluation of Results
 Evaluating Hermes is very simple.
 Can at least two clients hold a meaningful conversation remotely?
 If Client A speaks at 11:01 am, and client B does so at 11:01 plus a few seconds, Hermes has to convey  this state correctly.
+Is the GUI intuitive for current irc users?
+When we can successfully answer this questions satisfactorily we would have met our goals .

 ## Architecture Diagram